lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 There are several lines of evidence for this model, including:

-1. The repeated occurence of [sapropels](https://en.wikipedia.org/wiki/Sapropel) (dark organic-rich marine sediment) in the plankton-rich sediment cores of the Mediterranean sea (indicative of low oxygen content due to freshwater influx from the River Nile).
+1. The repeated occurence of [sapropels](https://en.wikipedia.org/wiki/Sapropel) (dark organic-rich marine sediment) in the plankton-rich sediment cores of the Mediterranean sea (low oxygen content due to freshwater influx from the River Nile).
-2. The repeated occurence of freshwater diatoms blown into the saltwater ocean sediment cores in the Atlanic ocean due to heavy monsoon trade winds.
+2. The repeated occurence of freshwater diatoms blown into the ocean sediment cores in the Atlanic ocean due to heavy monsoon trade winds.
 3. The cycle in isotopic ratios of oxygen-18 to oxygen-16 in calcite stalagtites/stalagmites in caves in China and Brazil, indicative of cycles in the water temperature due to the variable climate.

 These cycles all have a period of about 22,000 years, closely matching the precession cycle of the Earth.